simeononsecurity/simeononsecurity.ch/content/articles/fisma-federal-cybersecurity-overview/index.en.md

 ## The FISMA Process: Ensuring Robust Information System Security

 The **Federal Information Security Management Act (FISMA)** outlines a structured process to safeguard information systems within federal agencies.
 This process involves several critical steps to ensure the security and integrity of sensitive data and operations.
-Let's delve into each step:
+Let's dig into each step:

 ### 1. System Categorization: Understanding the Impact